Even though the Xbox One X is far from fulfilling its potential yet, its replacement (or replacements) are in the works.

 It comes as no surprise; the Xbox One became a family of devices too, with the original One followed by the One S and Xbox One X.

-One other suggestion is that, as Xbox is known to want to bring its gaming prowess to mobile too, the Scarlett family might also include a streaming-only device that taps into a new cloud gaming platform from Microsoft, also hinted at during E3 2018.
+One other suggestion is that, as Xbox is known to want to bring its gaming prowess to mobile too, the Scarlett family could include a streaming-only device that taps into a new cloud gaming platform from Microsoft, called Project xCloud.

 Xbox Two specs